crowdsourcing-class/crowdsourcing-class.github.io/company-profile.md

 - How does the company benefit from user contributions?

 You will do research on the company, and [fill out a questionnaire about the company](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form) by <b>Wednesday, September 10</b>.
 See the HW description for more details.

-Your TA will give an example presentation to illustrate what we’re looking for.

 Here are some companies that you could profile:
 [538](http://fivethirtyeight.com),
 [99Designs](http://99designs.com),